 Accordingly, physical activity, such as walking 4,000 steps a day, also increases the size of brain regions important for memory and learning, according to the science news site EurekAlert (USA).

-Physical activity, even walking less than 4,000 steps a day, increases the size of brain regions important for memory and learning
+Physical activity, even walking fewer than 4,000 steps a day, increases the size of brain regions crucial for memory and learning.

-The results showed that people who regularly participated in physical activities such as walking, jogging or playing sports had larger brain volumes in key areas.
-These areas included grey matter - which helps process information, and white matter - which connects different brain regions, as well as the hippocampus - which is important for memory.
+The results showed that people who regularly engage in physical activities such as walking, running, or playing sports have greater brain volume in key areas.
+These areas include gray matter—which helps process information—and white matter—which connects different brain regions—as well as the hippocampus—important for memory.

-Research highlights easy way to keep brain healthy is to stay active
+The study highlights that the easiest way to keep your brain healthy is to stay active.

-This study highlights an easy way to keep your brain healthy: stay active.
-Whether it’s taking a daily walk or playing a favorite sport, regular physical activity can have long-term benefits for brain health.
+This study highlights how an easy way to keep your brain healthy is to stay active.
+Whether it's a daily walk or playing a favorite sport, regular physical activity can provide long-term benefits for brain health.

 Source link